Next Start

 Traditional boats create driving force by spinning an external propeller.
 The propeller can spin forward, in reverse or it can remain still, even while the engine is running (neutral).

-Boats need a method for raising and lowering the propeller, as it hangs quite low in relation to the boat hull.
-Without a method for raising, a propeller risks damage in shallow water.
+Boats need a method of raising and lowering the propeller, as it hangs quite low in relation to the boat hull.
+Without a method for raising it, a propeller risks damage in shallow water.
 Personal watercraft do not use an external propeller—rather, they use an internally mounted impeller.

-• Reduced risk of mechanical failure, no transmission for neutral or reverse
+• Reduced risk of mechanical failure due to no transmission for neutral or reverse.

 impeller